-According to our chart, Liberty Mutual, State Farm, and Oregon Mutual are offering some of the best rates right now in Boise.
-Keep in mind, though, that low rates aren’t everything.
+According to our chart, Liberty Mutual, State Farm, and Oregon Mutual are offering some of the best Boise, ID auto insurance rates.
+Keep in mind, though, that low rates aren't everything.
 You should also be looking for a company with a good customer service rating and a solid claims filing process.

-Auto insurance carriers evaluate several factors when figuring out insurance quotes, including driving violations, accident claims, occupation, miles driven each year, and business use of the vehicle.
-In addition, premiums differ from provider to provider.
-To make sure you’re still receiving the most favorable rate, learn more about auto insurance in Idaho here.
+Auto insurance carriers evaluate several factors when figuring out insurance Boise, ID auto insurance quotes, including driving violations, accident claims, occupation, miles driven each year, and business use of the vehicle.
+In addition, affordable Boise, ID auto insurance differs from provider to provider.
+To make sure you’re still receiving the most favorable rate, learn more about Boise, ID vehicle insurance.

 Your auto insurance rates may differ depending on where you call home.
 In general, highly populated cities have higher auto insurance rates because the extra amount of drivers on the road increases the likelihood of an accident!
 The population of Boise is 214,237 and the median household income is $47,847.